 Short project time and uncomplicated supplier connection

 The digitalisation project was completed after only a few months.
-Netfira’s delivery team’s flexibility allowed the project to be resumed quickly following a delay due to a change in personnel in the Zentis IT team.
+The flexibility of the Netfira delivery team allowed the project to be resumed quickly following a delay due to a change in personnel in the Zentis IT team.
 Zentis and Netfira achieved one hundred percent automatic processing for order confirmations where there is no deviation.
-If there is a deviation, it is visualised transparently and a variety of processing options are offered directly in the application.
-In the two months following, Zentis connected 30 selected suppliers in an innovative way.
-A significant advantage is that the suppliers do not have to make any changes, and no effort is required from their side.
+If there is a deviation, the user is alerted and a variety of processing options are offered directly in the portal.
+In the two months following, Zentis connected 30 suppliers.
+A significant advantage of the platform is that suppliers are not required to make any changes to their existing processes.

 For the Zentis procurement team, the onboarding of a new supplier takes between 20 and 25 minutes.
 The process of connecting a new supplier starts by checking the last order confirmations for special features.
 Then the procurement team selects at least three representative order confirmations and one associated order.
-The order confirmations are trained with the Netfira onboarding app, checked and – if necessary – modified by the Netfira customer support.
-The time saved in operational procurement is already clearly noticeable.
+The order confirmations are used to train the Netfira Onboarding App before being checked and, if necessary, modified by the Netfira customer support.
+The time saved in operational procurement is significant.
 The processes are more uniform and transparent.
 Furthermore, there is now a standardised process in the four purchasing areas.
-Analogue checks of documents and items are no longer necessary, significantly reducing the manual workload required.
+Manual checks of documents and items are no longer necessary which greatly reduces the manual workload.
 As a result, the procurement department has more time to concentrate on more essential and value-adding tasks.

 Global potential for the future